Audi A3: Fourth generation (Typ 8Y; 2020)

 The fourth-generation A3 was unveiled on 3 March 2020 as the Sportback model, and the Saloon model was later unveiled on 21 April 2020.

 The new exterior and interior styling is heavily inspired by Lamborghini, LED headlights and taillights, with the option of Matrix LED headlights.
 It shares the MQB evo platform with other Audi models, and with the Volkswagen Golf Mk8, SEAT Leon Mk4, and Škoda Octavia Mk4.

 It is 3 centimetres longer and wider when compared to the outgoing model while keeping the wheelbase length the same, trunk cargo space is 380 litres with the seats up, and 1200 litres with the seats folded down.
 It has a drag coefficient of 0.28, and is powered by 1.0-litre 3-cylinder petrol turbocharged engine with 110 hp, 1.5-litre with 150 hp, 2.0-litre TDI with 116 hp or 150 hp.

 There is also a new 2.0-litre Quattro version in both petrol and diesel variants.
 It produces 190 hp and 320 Nm of torque (400 Nm for the diesel variant).
 It also has reduced cargo space (320 litres instead of the 380 litres in the other A3 variants) due to the Quattro four-wheel-drive system.

 The S3 model has the same 2.0L petrol engine from the previous generation, producing 310 hp and 400 Nm of torque, but this time is only available with an automatic gearbox.
 Similarly it has reduced cargo space due to the Quattro four-wheel-drive system.
 In the United States, the S3 is equipped with the newer EA888.4 2.0L engine shared with the Mk8 Golf R, rated at 306 hp and 400 Nm.

 Like the previous generation, the new S3 also comes as a saloon/sedan.

-This generation of the A3 Saloon is not expected to arrive in North America until late 2021, as a 2022 model.
-North America will not get the Sportback e-Tron like before.
-In the countries that will receive The PHEV A3 will no longer be called The e-tron because this name is reserved for electric Audi cars.
-Instead, it is called The TFSIe.
-There are 2 version of the TFSIe, called the "40" and the "45".
-The former dispatches a 0-60 mph time of 7.8 sec, while the latter is based on the Golf GTE and is a second quicker to 60 mph.
+This generation of the A3 Sedan is not expected to arrive in North America until late 2021, as a 2022 model.
+The A3 Sportback e-tron, or any other variant of the A3 Sportback, will not be sold anymore in North America.
+In countries where the PHEV variant of the A3 Sportback will be sold, it will no longer be called the e-tron because this name is reserved for electric Audi cars.
+Instead, it is called TFSIe.
+There are two versions, the "40 TFSIe" and the "45 TSFIe".
+The former has a 0-100 km/h time of 7.4 sec, while the latter is based on the Golf GTE and has a 0-100 km/h time of 6.3 s.